kborovik/gcp-gke-vault/README.md

 Hashicorp Vault Kubernetes deployment based on the official Hashicorp Vault HELM chart. (https://www.vaultproject.io/docs/platform/k8s/helm)

-The official Hashicorp HELM chart was re-written to narrow the deployment scope and simplify the HELM chart.
-The current HELM chart implementation depends on the GCP Terraform code and is not intended to be used as a stand-alone HELM chart.
+I re-wrote the official Hashicorp HELM chart to narrow the deployment scope and simplify the HELM code.
+The current HELM chart implementation depends on the GCP Terraform code and is not designed as a stand-alone unit.

 Changes:

 - Kubernetes Services to enable GKE internal load-balancer
-- Kubernetes Services publishNotReadyAddresses to enable predictable HA failover
+- Kubernetes Services publishNotReadyAddresses to enable predictable failover
 - Kubernetes Secrets to allow TLS certificate automated deployment
-- Kubernetes ServiceAccount to allow key-less Auto-Unseal operations
+- Kubernetes Workload Identity to allow key-less Auto-Unseal operations
 - Kubernetes PersistentVolume to allow consistent attachment Vault data GCP Persistent Disks (GCP Snapshot Policy)

 ## Deployment Environments

 The repository structure assumes the deployment target is a single GCP project.
-All deployment environments (GCP Projects) build from the same commit.
+All deployment environments (GCP Projects) build from the same code.

 Example of deployment environments map: